ACCESS-NRI/ACCESS-Hive-Docs/docs/about/contribute.md

 Once the repository has been **cloned**, navigate into the repository directory.

 #### Step 3: Create a new branch
-After cloning the repository locally, create a new branch to make your local changes and then push it to GitHub:
+After cloning the repository locally, create a new branch to make your local changes:

 ```
 git checkout -b your-branch-name